Daran Little

-Daran Little (born 11 May 1966) is a BAFTA-winning and Emmy Award-nominated British television writer.
-He is the only writer to pen more than 100 episodes of both Coronation Street (from 2000 until 2010) and EastEnders (from 2010 onwards).
+Daran Arthur Peter Little (born 11 May 1966) is a British television writer who has won a BAFTA award and been nominated for an Emmy Award.
+He is the only writer to pen more than 100 episodes of both Coronation Street (2000–2010) and EastEnders (2010–).

+Early life

+Little was born to working class family and grew up on West End Road in Ruislip Manor.
+His grandfather was Romani.
+Through researching his genealogy, Little discovered he is a distant descendant of notable figures such as Alfred the Great and William the Conqueror, as well as the Australian bush wrangler Daniel Priest.

+Little attended Queensmead School.
+He went on to study at Manchester Polytechnic (now Manchester Metropolitan University).

 Career

 Early career

 While at Manchester Polytechnic, he wrote his dissertation about Coronation Street and Tony Warren who became his mentor and insisted the producers gave him a job.
-After graduating, he was taken on by Granada Television as an archivist.
+After graduating, he was taken on by Granada Television as an archivist, when the previous incumbent of the job, Eric Rosser, left.
 He has written 11 books, both fiction and non-fiction, about the show and its characters and co-wrote Betty Driver's autobiography.

 Little left Granada in 2006 after writing 95 episodes of Coronation Street and introducing the first gay character, Todd Grimshaw.
 He created the characters Sean Tully, Archie Shuttleworth, Bev Unwin and Eric Gartside who was played by Peter Kay.
 He created, wrote and produced a 20-part series called Hollyoaks: In the City for Mersey Television.
 The series was not recommissioned for a second series.
 He joined the Hollyoaks writing team, writing 12 episodes before moving to New York to work on All My Children.

 American ventures

 ABC Daytime hired him to be a creative consultant on All My Children.
 He worked closely with Brian Frons, Barbara Esensten, James Harmon Brown, Charles Pratt, Jr. and Julie Hanan Carruthers.
 He was an Associate Head Writer from 14 July 2008 to 2 November 2009.

 In 2018, Little was hired as a story consultant on the CBS Daytime soap opera The Young and the Restless, reuniting with Mal Young.
-Little's first episode aired on 3 December 2018.
+Little's first episode aired on 3 December 2018 and last aired on 19 March 2019.

+Little, formerly a member of the Writers Guild of America, East, left and maintained financial core status.